The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

 \subsubsection{Results of Ensemble Experiments}

-\begin{itemize} \item[i)] Permanent downshift occurs in the solutions of both the vHONLS and dvHONLS equations across all initial conditions in the two-unstable modes regime and for all given values of $\Gamma$. \item[ii)] We find that $t_{P_{min}}$ serves as an important precursor to $t_{DS}$ for a broad range of $\Gamma$ values.
+\begin{itemize} \item[i)] Frequency downshifting occurs in the solutions of both the vHONLS and dvHONLS equations across all initial conditions in the two-unstable modes regime and for all given values of $\Gamma$. \item[ii)] We find that $t_{P_{min}}$ serves as an important precursor to $t_{DS}$ for a broad range of $\Gamma$ values.
 Specifically, in Figures \ref{time_ds} (a) and (b), $t_{P_{min}} < t_{DS}$ for $1.25 \times 10^{-3} \leq \Gamma \leq 8 \times 10^{-3}$.

 \item[iii)] Downshifting occurs via the following mechanism: the initial decay of the energy $E$ and step-like increases in the magnitude $|P|$ of the momentum result in a predominantly downward shift in $k_{peak}$.
 The global minimum of $P$ is reached at time $t_{P_{min}}$, followed by a decrease in $|P|$.
 Viscous damping induces large rapid fluctuations in ~$P'$ and $P''$, which decay in magnitude as time evolves, with most of their decay occuring for $ 0 < t < t_{P_{min}}$.
 The time of downshift $t_{DS}$ occurs once $P''$ has become small enough that changes in $P'$ are no longer sufficient for $k_{peak}$ to upshift back.